-Short Answer: When you stop paying Conn’s HomePlus, the company will try to contact you to arrange payment.
+When you stop paying Conn’s HomePlus, the company will try to contact you to arrange payment.
 Late payments incur a fee of about $15.
-If you have no-interest financing, Conn’s will remove the no-interest promotion and charge you back interest from the beginning of your contract.
-After about 60 days of nonpayment, Conn’s will declare your account in default and send it to collections.
-For more details, see below.
+If you have no-interest financing, Conn’s will remove the no-interest promotion when payments are delayed for 10 days.
+After about 30 days of nonpayment and failure to reach you, Conn’s will send your account to collections.

 What Happens When You Stop Paying Conn’s?

-About 60 days after your first missed payment, Conn’s will declare your account in default.
+About 30 days after your first missed payment, if Conn’s was unable to reach you to find a solution, it will declare your account in default.
 You will be responsible for paying the total remaining account balance, plus any late payment fees and account default penalties noted in your contract.
-If you are unable to pay, Conn’s will send your account to collections.

 If your financial circumstances have changed or you are facing default, it would be a good idea to contact Conn’s customer service department to discuss your options, including surrendering the items through Conn’s voluntary repossession policy (as previously reported).